davestewart/javascript-state-machine/docs/config/transitions.md

 Each of the above configurations can be viewed in the API section of the demos.

-In a more complicated system you can even change the spacing of the states to make it really clear how the states link from one to another.

-The following describes a basic sign-up form (and can be seen in the Examples section of the demos).
+In a more complicated system you can even change the spacing of the states to make the intention of the system really clear.
+The following describes a basic sign-up form (and can be seen in the Examples section of the demos):

 ```
 transitions: [